August 10, 2007

 We dip out to the Eastern European dance, where a gorgeous older woman with long straight hair and elf shoes makes squeaky noises and leads the crowd in a number of hand-holding, foot-shuffling line dances.
 We’re into it.
 All about the Balkans.

-Last year at Lark, through our studies, we discovered the connections between the gypsies and how their route traced from India through North Africa, the Balkans, Hungary, the former U.S.S.R., France, and Spain.
+Last year at Lark, through our studies, we discovered the connections between the Roma and how their route traced from India through North Africa, the Balkans, Hungary, the former U.S.S.R., France, and Spain.
 Then we saw Latcho Drom and felt 1) stupid for not having seen it yet and 2) clever for making the movie’s connections on our own, with no help.

-Balkan classes, Turkish gypsy dance classes, bellydance classes.
+Balkan classes, Turkish dance classes, bellydance classes.
 That one 10/8 meter song the Turkish symphony class practices each day makes us feel like we’re riding on a camel, swaying back and forth in the woozy heat.

-We love gypsy music, to an intuitive degree.
+We love Romani music, to an intuitive degree.
 To where the bell in our heart starts to ring really loudly and force us to think of past lives we might or might not have lived.

 Late most nights in the coffeehouse, after many campers have gone to bed and the fire has gotten low, a quartet (guitar, violin, upright bass, dumbek) practices a song in 13/18 meter.